← Lake Guide39.52° N · 91.71° W

 • Lake area, depth, structure — Identity, surface area, coordinates and county/state are from the ProjectD canonical waterbody index (snapshot conus-20260518-v1, group gnis:00766204, a 3-polygon group collapsed to its largest representative).
 Maximum depth and regulation links were not available from an acceptable source and are intentionally omitted.

-• Regulations — verify current rules with before fishing
+• Regulations — verify current state and local regulations before fishing

 Last revised · Back to Lake Guide